rainbow954/streamly-spark-examples/streamly-mqtt-cassandra/README.md

 In the following steps, we assume the namespace is `greenspace`.

-### 3. Create a Mqtt topic
+### 3. Choose the topic to read from
-We assume the you have followed up the [streamly-kafka-mqtt-post] project, because this project create a MQTT topic `greenspace/mqtt/topic` and sends some data inside.
-We are going to used this topic through out this project.
+We assume that you have followed up the [streamly-kafka-mqtt] project, because this project creates a MQTT topic and sends some data inside.
+This topic is called  `greenspace/mqtt/topic`.
+In the next steps, we consume events from  `greenspace/mqtt/topic`.

 ### 4. Create your keyspace
 To create a new keyspace :